Sungevity: Layoffs and first acquisition

 In January 2017 the company laid off senior and mid-level managers, and in March it laid off around 2/3 of its staff without notice, with sources at the company suggesting bankruptcy was imminent.
 The ex-employees filed a lawsuit seeking back pay for 60 days, a requirement under the Worker Adjustment and Retraining Notification Act.
+The company filed for Chapter 11 bankruptcy on March 14, 2017.
 In April, after laying off another 2/3 of its staff without severance pay, the remainder of the company was sold to private equity firm Northern Pacific Group for $50 million, who created a new company, Solar Spectrum, which acquired Sungevity's infrastructure, technology, installer network, supplier warranties, and certain agreements.
 Northern Pacific Group also acquired Sungevity's European businesses which were subsequently sold to French utility Engie.
 The now Engie owned European business operates under the name Sungevity International.

 Sungevity laid off 400 people in March 2020 due to the COVID-19 pandemic.

 In November 2020, Sungevity's companies Horizon Solar Power and Solar Spectrum, along with Sungevity, before Sungevity resumed operations under Pineapple Energy.